 - Site Visits: As part of its grant process, Sunday's Child sends at least 2 committee members to each non-profit to conduct a site visit.
 The site visits are a critical part of the grant process, as they allow the members to visit with the organizations, it insures that the members are able to fully understand the written grant application, and it allows the members to ask additional questions, obtain additional information and clarify the facts pertaining to the grant request.

 - Selection of Finalists: Each committee reviews and discusses every grant that has been submitted to that committee.
 The discussion focuses on the grant application, the organization’s financial information and the site visit.
 The length of the discussions will vary, depending upon the grant and the feedback from each committee member.
-When voting on the selection of the finalists by the committee, an individual membership has 1 vote, an ensemble membership has 1/2 (duo) or 1/3 (trio) vote.
+When voting on the selection of the finalists by the committee, all individual members have 1 vote each and all ensemble members have 1 vote each as well.

 Selection of Recipients: Once the committees select their finalists, Sunday's Child sends written summaries of the non-profit finalists to all members.
+The summaries focus on the quality of the organization, the quality of the project, the impact on the community and an overview of diversity and inclusion.
 Each finalist selects up to 2 representatives to make a presentation to the Sunday's Child members at the annual meeting.
 All presentations are verbal, and no one is allowed to use any multi-media to assist with the presentations, so there is no “advantage” to larger organizations that have the ability to create impressive power-point presentation.
 After hearing the presentations of the finalists, the members vote for the grant recipients.
-The votes are calculated the night of the annual meeting and are announced that evening.
+The votes are calculated and announced at the annual meeting.
 (Sunday's Child also has procedures allowing for its members to cast an absentee vote if they are not able to attend the meeting, but all members are encouraged to attend the annual meeting.)

 How does Sunday's Child oversee the distribution of monies to award non-profit agencies?